 Shelly was honored by CNN Heroes in 2020.

 Shelly has been an organizer and speaker for the Women’s March.
 She works to support organizations such as March For Our Lives, Black Lives Matter, indigenous tribes such as the Navajo and Hopi, and other groups committed to social justice and driving real change.
 In doing so, she’s also seen the toll that activism can take on people.
 The exhaustion.
 The let downs.
 Even feelings of failure and hopelessness.
 That’s why a big part of what Shelly teaches today is self-care.
 She believes that – in Audre Lorde’s words – “self-care is an act of resistance” unto itself because the only way to make change is to maintain your energy, health and mental wellbeing.
 And the only way to achieve that is through the building of communities of care.

-Shelly is a student of the Shambhala Buddhist tradition and is certified in MBSR (Mindfulness-Based Stress Reduction).
+Shelly is certified in MBSR (Mindfulness-Based Stress Reduction).
 She is a certified Search Inside Yourself Leadership Institute (founded at Google over a decade ago) teacher.
 Her contemplations and lessons shared freely over social media have gained tens of thousands of followers, and she was recently referred to as one of the most “Powerful Women in Mindfulness” by mindful.org.